I-Beam Shape Choices: I, S, W, M or H?

 For most materials, the size designation is something like Width x Height x Material Thickness.
 That is certainly true with Square and Rectangular tube.
 Also, Angle iron is Leg Length x Leg Length x Thickness.
 Even round stock and tube are referenced by the physical diameter (and wall thickness) dimensions.

 On the other hand, I-Beam and C-Channel usually have a single height dimension, then a weight.
-S 6″ x 12.5 lbs or S6x12.5 for example.
+S 6″ x 12.5 lbs (or S6x12.5) for example.
 Here the S6 designates the Standard I-Beam shape profile at 6″ tall.
 12.5 is the weight (steel) in lbs per foot of length.
 All the other dimensions like width of the flanges, thicknesses of web and flanges, are baked into the standard for this beam at 12.5 lbs/ft.
 You must look it up to know that beam is 3.33″ wide.

 I-Beams with Labels

-From this standpoint I-Beams are a little more difficult to work with.
-For example, if we initially choose a 4″x 2″x 1/8″ wall rectangular tube, then later decide we should use a 3/16″ wall for more strength, it’s easy to substitute.
-The outside dims are the same, so other areas of the design don’t change.
 If, on the other hand, we decide to use the S6x12.5 beam, then later decide on the next heavier size, it is more than just a thickness difference.
 S6x17.25, is wider at 3.56″ width.
 The extra 0.23″ might not matter, but sometimes it does.
 Especially, when both the width and height change – as with many “H” style beams.
 This is just something to be aware of when designing with I-Beams.

 Bolting To I-Beams

-A lot of times the slope doesn’t really matter.
+A lot of times the slope does not really matter.
 For instance, with our Gantry Cranes, we just bolt through anyway.
 Use a flat washer both on top and below so that will take the scratches.
 Not a big deal since the joint loads are not really in tension or shear.

 If the taper is a concern, there are ways to conquer it.

-Taper WashersFirst, use special washers made for it.
+Taper WashersFirst option is to use special washers made for it.
 See the image.
 Tapered Washers have the same slope, so when put the other way, they make a surface parallel to the beam flange outer face.
-They are usually available, but sometimes it’s just luck if your local bolt store has the right size or not.
+They are usually available, but sometimes it is just luck if your local bolt store has the right size or not.
 We use them for both C-Channel and I-Beams.

 Stress And Loads

 The one point to make, when doing traditional calculations for wide flange beams, once deflection becomes a constraining factor (like in a long trailer or a long gantry crane beam), you must compensate for flanges that deflect differently than the rest of the beam.
-It’s something that comes out in FEA, but it is usually ignored in traditional calculations.
+It is something that comes out in FEA, but it is usually ignored in traditional calculations.
 Basically, the wider the flanges are with respect to the height, the more it becomes a factor.
 Minimal as it is, it can be really important for broad spans.

 Always More . . .